JoelAngels/Scalio-React-Test/README.md

 Copyright (©) [2021] [JoelAngel]

 The Api endpoint, I found one that supported pagination but I tried finding a way on how I could connect it to material ui Table, but It wasn't that successful, What I would have done better was to allow the api endpoint to try and get the data sorted.
+It was a wonderful experience regardless.

 [Back To The Top](#Scalio-Application)